-It is said that Tokugawa Ieyasu, Toyotomi Hideyoshi, and Oda Nobunaga, who were top military leaders in old Japan, all possessed the masukake line.
-Ieyasu was the first shogun of the Edo feudal government who managed to unify Japan and rule the country.
-Perhaps their rare hand mark gave them the abilities needed to achieve glory and win many battles.
+It is said that Tokugawa Ieyasu, Toyotomi Hideyoshi, and Oda Nobunaga, who were top military leaders in old Japan, possessed the masukake line.
+Ieyasu was the first shogun of the Edo shogunate, also known as the Tokugawa shogunate, which lasted from 1600 to 1868.

 The Great Buddha in Nara also possesses the masukake line.
-Interestingly, he is also typically portrayed as having large ears, which in Japan is another sure sign that a person will achieve wealth.
-Other owners include previous Japanese prime ministers, Kishi Fukuda and Eisaku Sato, and manga artist Osamu Tezuka, whose artwork gained popularity when he was only 17 years old.
+Interestingly, he is also typically portrayed as having large ears, which is commonly known in Japan as a sign that a person will achieve wealth.

 Even in anime, a referral to the masukake line can be found, and especially fans of the One Piece series may find the following information interesting.
-The character Luffy also has the conquerer’s palm!
-The writer of One Piece must have believed that the masukake line suits Luffy’s personality, and so he incorporated it into the character’s design.
+The character Monkey D. Luffy also has the conqueror’s palm.